Updated: August 12, 2017

 Issues that I’m working on

 I’ve dealt with this off and on for years.
 Right now (and for the last two years) it’s only on the right.
 As long as I wear a splint every night and good arch support in my shoes, it’s OK.
-Recently I increased the angle of my night splint (so my foot is bent farther upward) and it made a big difference.
 I’m actually optimistic that it’s nearly healed as I have no symptoms at all during the day.
 But I’ll keep using the splint for a few more months to be certain…re-injury sets you all the way back.

 Difficulty emptying bladder